nicoddemus/clik/README.rst

     console.v('Alias for console.verbose()')
     console.error('Always emitted to stderr')

-By default, a single newline is emitted after the string, but you can change that using the ``newlines`` argument::
+By default, a single newline is emitted after the string.
+You can change that using the ``newlines`` argument::

     console.n('Doing something...', newlines=0)